Azorimor/azolyzer-docs/docs/contribute/bot.md

 6) If you want you probably should install the angular-cli globally aswell, if you are working on the frontend.
 If your working on the backend and want to make changes to the database it is also recommended to install the typeorm-cli globally.
 Visit the official documentations for further informations.

+7) After changes are made, you can commit and push your changes back to github and then create a pull request to the official repository on the develop branch.